Found 10 - 20 results of 21 programs matching keyword " instrument building"

 A detailed demonstration of how to make this small friction drum, including a discussion of materials needed and how different kinds of materials make for cuicas that produce different sounds.
 The science behind this musical instrument, including the concepts of sound, vibration, resonance, and amplification.
 An introduction to an instrument much like a saxophone but made of a water bottle and a paper tube.
 A detailed demonstration of how to make the saxophone-like membranophone, including a discussion of materials needed.
 The science behind the water bottle membranophone, including a discussion of how air vibrates the instrument's membrane, producing sound.

+Originally from England, Whitehead is now based in the San Francisco Bay Area.
+Founding member of the Mobius Operandi performance group, he also performs regularly with Closer To Carbon, an improvisational trio.
 Julia Child and physicist Philip Morrison once cooked up (and sampled) "primordial soup," a mixture of ingredients said to be the materials from which life sprang on Earth.
 How accurate is this notion?
 David Deamer studies how some molecules self-assemble into order, and has developed new theories about how life evolved from components on Earth.
 We’ll talk with him, do hands-on experiments, and watch vintage footage of Julia Child tasting the soup.
 Guests: David Deamer, Director, UC Berkeley SETI Program, and Karen Kalumuk, Exploratorium staff scientist.
 Produced by students from San Francisco's Aim High Program.
 Today they ask, how do our ears work?
 Can we communicate without words?
 How do whales communicate under water?
 Why don't bats slam into trees as they fly?
 Middle school students will interview Exploratorium Educator Ken Finn and Biologist Dr. Karen Kalumuck, plus special surprise guests!
 Join the Origins team as they travel to Antarctica.
 We sent Mary, Noel, Paul, and Julie to explore scientific wonders from McMurdo to the Pole.
 Learn all about the extreme science being conducted at the South Pole in a daily dispatch from Terra Australis Incognita!
 Dr. Paul Doherty scours the globe for the world's greatest science demonstrations.
 Here he partners with Dr. Yoji Takikawa of the International Christian School in Tokyo.
 Dr. Takikawa creates at least one new activity every month and has published over 25 books of science activities.
 Watch this webcast, follow the links to the 'recipes,' then try it yourself!
-Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
-In this zany competition teachers will have ten minutes to create a science activity.
-This week’s “secret” ingredient: popsicle sticks!